The Ensuing Challenges of Telemedicine and Reimbursement Jul 15, 2020

 Telemedicine has exploded out of necessity to address healthcare needs amidst stay in place constraints, but it’s created new reimbursement changes especially for the value-based care market.
-This is the first in a series of five segments to address these challenges and the solutions we need.
+This is the first in a series of multiple segments to address these challenges and the solutions we need.

 While the process was already underway, the COVID crisis has accelerated the breaking down of barriers for healthcare information technology, and the industry is blasting towards an innovation high.
 Two pandemic factors – the need for social distancing, and the fear of contracting the virus in an in-person healthcare service setting, are pushing lawmakers and regulators towards allowing specific virtual medical visits to be reimbursable at reasonable rates.